nick-novak/Goals-n-such/checklists-and-ideas/movies-checklist.md

 # A Checklist of my Must-See-Movies (Old & New).

-List of all movie I wish to watch/rewatch/have watched for the year.
+List of all movies I wish to watch/rewatch/have watched for the year.

 ## 2018 List
-- [ ] Citizen Kane -- 1941
+- [x] Citizen Kane -- 1941
 - [ ] Bridge of Spies -- 2015
 - [ ] Dr. Strangelove or: How I Learned to Stop Worrying and Love the Bomb -- 1964
 - [ ] Barry Lyndon -- 1975